haiwera-silk-cd/magento-devdocs/guides/v2.0/config-guide/multi-master/multi-master_manual.md

 {% endcollapsible %}

 ## Update your deployment configuration {#config-ee-multidb-config}
-The final step in manually splitting databases is to add connection and resource information to Magento's deployment configuration, `env.php`.
+The final step in manually splitting databases is to add connection and resource information to Magento的部署配置, `env.php`.

 {% collapsible Click to update the Magento deployment configuration %}